nens/lizard-javascript-api/README.md

 _Intersections_

 When you want to show a chart of the polder side water level your app needs to dispatch an `addIntersection` action.
-An intersection with a timeseries should contain a the timeseries `id` and optionally a time interval you are interested in plus any additional parameters you want to include in the request:
+An intersection with a timeseries should contain the timeseries `id` and optionally a time interval you are interested in plus any additional parameters you want to include in the request:

 ```js
 let whenIntersectionIsAdded = lizard.dispatch(actions.addIntersection('timeseries', {